kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

   - No memory issues identified and no additional memory impact found.
   - Kubernetes API server request duration for `GET` operations reached ~750ms and for `LIST` operations ~900ms.
 There was only one short peak of 21s detected for the `GET` operation.
 - `sample_limit` configuration tested for multiple receivers.
 Configured limitation works but there are no metrics identified to see limit violations when they occur, only logs are present in this case.
-- Multi-receiver test reached same stable limit of ~280K metrics per scrape in total, but anything over this limit can cause OOM.
-OOM was observed only when test execution with high load runs over 2 hours.
-Further investigation and analysis are required here to improve memory setting to get more resilience.
+- Multi-receiver test reached same stable limit of ~280K metrics per scrape in total, to test OOM resilience of setup, 45% more load added on peak stable load.
+Metric agent stay stable over 12 hour running test, no OOM observed, load over ~280K refused successfully.
+- In all test cases backpressure from broken metric gateway handled by the metric agent successfully, no serious impact on metric agent observed, metric agent exporter successfully queued metric data and drop after unsuccessfully retry.

 ## Conclusion